CSU Budget Model Redesign — OVERVIEW & PROCESS

 NOTE: Please see the Updates page for the latest information.

-During the Learning Year, learning and listening will continue.
-Campus budget team members will collect data to provide feedback to our committees, who will make informed suggestions for modifications and improvements to the prototype budget model.
+The Learning Year included multiple sessions to aid the campus community in understanding the proposed new budget model.
+During the Learning Year, learning and listening continued among the three committees and with other leaders on campus.
+Campus budget team members collected data to provide feedback to the committees, who made informed suggestions for modifications and improvements to the prototype budget model.

-*A Learning Year describes the application of the new model as a test run before implementation.
+*A Parallel Year describes the application of the new model as a test run before implementation.
 The new model will run on “paper” via accounting and budget software, parallel to the continued execution of the traditional incremental budget.
 The new model will not yet be “live.”
-This is done to test the new budget model, its formulas, and allocation methodologies based on guiding values, and to identify any needed tweaks before the new model replaces the incremental model in the following fiscal year.
+This is done to test the new budget model, its formulas, and allocation methodologies based on guiding values, and to identify any needed tweaks before the new model replaces the incremental model.